 There is no faster or more perfect way to destroy your life than by posting something on the Internet.
 It might be a provocative Tweet, something written on Facebook, or pictures that should have remained private.
 The purpose of this technology was to share information and, of course, images, but some of you have taken this too damn far, and it is harming your personal and professional lives.
-We live in a world where 72% of American based companies perform background checks.
+We live in a world where 72% of American-based companies perform background checks.
 And the number is growing.
-Your Internet history is not private.
-This is especially true for those traveling to or from the United States.
+Your Internet history is not private, especially for those traveling to or from the United States.

 United States Citizens are not exempt from these checks.

-As the New York Times reported: “American border agents have the legal authority to conduct searches at the United States border that a police officer on the street wouldn’t.
-Laws that allow agents to search bags without a judge’s approval, for the purposes of immigration or security compliance, have been extended to digital devices.”
+The New York Times reported: “American border agents have the legal authority to conduct searches at the United States border that a police officer on the street wouldn’t.
+Laws allowing agents to search bags without a judge’s approval, for immigration or security compliance purposes, have been extended to digital devices.”

-We would like to be very clear on three (3) points:
+We want to be very clear on three (3) points:

-- We love all of you that post nudes and sex videos on Tumblr and other sites for our personal alone time enjoyment.
-You have single handedly put most porn companies out of business and now “amateur porn” is the norm.
-These pics and vids are uploaded and shared all around the world, and will most likely outlive us all.
+- We love all of you that post nudes and sex videos on Tumblr and other sites for our alone time enjoyment.
+You have single-handedly put most porn companies out of business, and now “amateur porn” is the norm.
+These pics and videos are uploaded and shared worldwide and will most likely outlive us all.

-The Internet gives us the feeling of anonymity, and for some this leads them to write things they would never say in person in the real world.
-Usually Tweets or Facebook posts but sometimes even statements written on gay dating apps have led people to lose jobs and friends.
-We are not the thought police, so we won’t begin to play the game of what someone really meant when they typed something racist/sexist but we will advise you to think twice before you post and remember that even if you delete the offending message, someone took a screen shot of it seconds after you posted it.
-This means, one or a few sentences can define you for life.
+The Internet gives us the feeling of anonymity, and for some, this leads them to write things they would never say in person in the real world.
+Usually, Tweets or Facebook posts, but sometimes even statements written on gay dating apps, have led people to lose jobs and friends.
+We are not the thought police, so we won’t begin to play the game of what someone meant when they typed something racist/sexist.
+Still, we will advise you to think twice before you post and remember that even if you delete the offending message, someone took a screenshot of it seconds after you posted it.
+This means that one or a few sentences can define you for life.

-Also, in Europe, hate speech laws exist that don’t in the United States.
-The EU takes these crimes of discrimination and bigotry very seriously.
-You will not be forewarned.
+Also, hate speech laws exist in Europe that don’t in the United States.
+The E.U. takes these crimes of discrimination and bigotry very seriously, and you will not be forewarned.

-- The point of the above legal history lesson was to show you how you gained the right to put all of those nasty pictures of yourself all over the Internet.
-But what that decision did not, and could not do was state that your employer, friends or relatives could not judge you by what you post, and that you could not lose your job or future opportunities because of what you post.
+- The point of the above legal history lesson was to show you how you gained the right to put all those nasty pictures of yourself on the Internet.
+But what that decision did not and could not do was state that your employer, friends, or relatives could not judge you by what you post and that you could not lose your job or future opportunities because of what you post.
 The ruling just gave you the legal right to do it.

 Photographs on the Internet of those under the age of majority, 18 years old, are considered illegal.
-In many Western Countries the possession, posting and sharing of these sorts of photos is felony child pornography.
-The penalties are severe and you will need to register as a life long sex offender.
+In many Western Countries, the possession, posting, and sharing of these photos is felony child pornography.
+The penalties are severe, and you will need to register as a lifelong sex offender.
 So, even if that Twink on Grindr, who looks a bit too young, wants to send you some flirty pics, DECLINE!

-So, you got into a fight with your ex-boyfriend, trick or dude you met on the Internet and decided to leak his naked photos online or send them to his friends and family.
+So, you got into a fight with your ex-boyfriend, trick, or dude you met on the Internet and decided to leak his naked photos online or send them to his friends and family.
 This is called Revenge Porn, and it is also illegal.
-38 states in the USA as well as the United Kingdom have made this practice punishable by law.
+Thirty-eight states in the USA and the United Kingdom have made this practice punishable by law.
 There is also a bill advancing in the United States Senate to make it a Federal crime.

-We gays love our outdoor events.
+We, gays, love our outdoor events.
 From Pride to Folsom and any number of concerts and festivals, we show up, and sometimes show out, in our best wears.
 This can also mean little to no clothing.
-In the digital age, every mobile phone is also a camera, and many of you are acting like full time documenters of events instead of just enjoying yourself.
-“As a general rule, if a photographer is shooting from a public space, such as a street or a park, he or she will usually have the right to do so without the consent of the of the subjects.
+In the digital age, every mobile phone is also a camera, and many of you act like full-time documenters of events instead of just enjoying yourself.
+“As a general rule, if a photographer is shooting from a public space, such as a street or a park, they will usually have the right to do so without the subject’s consent.
 Generally speaking, if you can see it from a public space, you can take a picture of it.”
-But, you should be respective of your brothers when and where you post these pictures.
+But, you should be respectful of your brothers when and where you post these pictures.
 We should not be concerned about our events outing us or showing the world a side of us we are not ready to share publicly.
 You don’t have that moral right, even if you have the legal one.

-As much as we love outdoor events, homosexuals enjoy bars, clubs and private conferences held in hotels like International Mister Leather in Chicago.
-These are called Public-Private spaces and the law is a bit tricky about photographs and videos of everyday citizens.
+As much as we love outdoor events, homosexuals enjoy bars, clubs, and private conferences held in hotels like International Mister Leather in Chicago.
+These are called Public-Private spaces, and the law is a bit tricky regarding photographs and videos of everyday citizens.
 The basic rule is you don’t have the legal right to take someone’s picture without their expressed permission.
-It is an invasion of privacy.
-This does not have to be in writing.
-Also, the venue may have rules about mobile phone usage and pictures.
-Most forbid it, for obvious reasons.
+It is an invasion of privacy and does not have to be in writing.
+Also, the venue may have rules about mobile phone usage and pictures, and most forbid it for obvious reasons.
 Finally, don’t be a dick!
-These are our events and you are violating someone’s privacy by photographing them, and placing it on the Internet.
+These are our events; you are violating someone’s privacy by photographing them and placing them on the Internet.
 And even if it is not illegal, it does make you a creep.

-Photos/videos of illegal drug usage, including marijuana, crystal meth and crack is big on the Internet.
-Google “gay 420 meth” and a brand new world will be opened for you.
-The problem is that the authorities can use this content against you if you are ever arrested for drug usage, possession or any other criminal offense.
-No, they can’t bust down your door because they saw you smoking pot on Tumblr but it does look bad to your boss when he sees you smoking meth, or baselining it on a video.
+Photos/videos of illegal drug usage, including marijuana, crystal meth, and crack, are prominent on the Internet.
+Google “gay 420 meth,” and a brand new world will be opened for you.
+The problem is that the authorities can use this content against you if you are arrested for drug usage, possession, or any other criminal offense.
+No, they can’t bust down your door because they saw you smoking pot on Tumblr, but it does look bad to your boss when he sees you smoking meth or baselining it on a video.

 Your online photos and videos

-Like we mentioned earlier, we love that you guys enjoy sharing with us your naughty bits, but remember that it may come with a price.
+As we mentioned earlier, we love that you guys enjoy sharing your naughty bits with us, but remember that it may come with a price.
 Whatever you post on the net will outlive you, and it is an almost total waste of time trying to track down every Tumblr site that could have your photo because:

 - By the time you see it, an untold number of others have already viewed it